Road Safety Manual

 The relative importance of road traffic injury to other disease burdens is also predicted to increase steeply.
 Forecasts of global mortality trends to 2030 indicate that road traffic injury is set to increase from the 9th to the 7th cause of death, as shown in Figure 1.8 (WHO, 2013b).

-here do deaths and serious injuries occur?
+Where do deaths and serious injuries occur?

-Country road safety management capacity reviews and other studies reveal that the majority of road deaths and serious injuries occur on a relatively small proportion of the road network.
+Country road safety management capacity reviews and other studies reveal that most road deaths and serious injuries occur on a relatively small proportion of the road network.
 Such roads usually have both urban and rural sections.
 In India, around two-thirds of deaths occur on national and state highways, which account for just 6% of the network (Mohan et al., 2009).
 In Bangladesh, just 3% of arterial roads account for 40% of the road deaths (Hoque, 2009).
 Statistics from a wide range of countries show that typically, around 50% of deaths occur on just 10% of the road network (McInerney, 2012).
 These roads have high strategic priority, attract large investment, and are particularly amenable to targeted road safety treatments (GRSF, 2013).

 Typically, in the main road network, traffic volumes and vehicle speeds are high, with a mix of motorised traffic and non-motorised users, and mixed speed road environments (Commission for Global Road Safety, 2011; GRSF, 2006–2013; UNRSC, 2011b).
 A key problem is that many road standards used in road projects in LMICs do not provide for the degree of human vulnerability involved in the use of the road network.
 Furthermore, the efficient and effective police enforcement of safety behaviours, which contribute to the overall safety performance of road safety engineering standards in high-income countries, is lacking.
 Junction design standards and the management of road use from low- to high-speed environments expect vulnerable road users to compete successfully against faster, bigger vehicles, with tragic consequences (GRSF, 2010, 2011).
 While new roads bring new opportunities for development, many increase the risk of death and serious injury where roads are not restricted to through-traffic, where linear settlements are not avoided, and where there is no first class provision for pedestrians, cyclists and other vulnerable road users (UNRSC, 2011b).
 Specific global guidance to assist with project design for the road safety management of corridors is provided in Targets and Strategic Plans and in Planning, Design & Operation of this manual as well as global references on this issue (e.g. UNRSC, 2011b; GRSF, 2009, 2013; Breen et al., 2013).